itsRajat/Kanban-Board/README.md

 ## Features

-- Starts with a default empty list.
-Click on the title of the list to change it & click anywhere else to automatically save it.
+- Comes with a default empty list.
+Click on the title of the list to rename it & click anywhere else on the screen to automatically save it.
 - Create new lists with 'Add a List' button.
 If you don't enter a Title, it will be "List" by default.
 - Create new cards in lists using 'Add a Card' button.
 - Each card can have a Title & a description.
 If you don't enter a title, the add button won't work.